Accommodation standards

 A fully packed trip for those with limited time, which lets you experience the wild and fascinating Icelandic landscape.
 Renting a car makes it easy to access cascading waterfalls, black lava beaches, vast glaciers and of course natural hot springs.

-Departures 2025: March-October; daily or weekly
+Departures 2026: March–October; daily

 Direct flights from Boston (BOS), Chicago (ORD), Denver (DEN), Minneapolis (MSP), New York, (JFK), Orlando (MCO), Seattle (SEA) and Washington DC (WAS).
 Connecting flights from other airports in the USA is also available.